yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 A new `NodeLifeCycleManager` is implemented by removing taint-manager related code from `controller/nodelifecycle/node_lifecycle_controller.go`.

-A new `NoExecuteTaintManage`r is created a first-class controller managed by` kube-controller-manager`.
-It’s implemention is based on the current taint-manager  `controller/nodelifecycle/taint-manager.go`.
+A new `NoExecuteTaintManager` is created a first-class controller managed by` kube-controller-manager`.
+It’s implementation is based on the current taint-manager  `controller/nodelifecycle/taint-manager.go`.
 A new flag is added

 `// NoExecuteTaintManagerConfiguration contains elements describing NoExecuteTaintManagerConfiguration` `type NoExecuteTaintManagerConfiguration struct {`